 Teaches technical communication skills and methodologies in demand by business and industry.
 Provides collaborative experience in the development of a professional, team-oriented project, using suitable technology.
 Integrates textual and visual rhetorics through effective design practices.
 Emphasizes primary and secondary research as well as usability testing.
 Lab access fee of $12 for computers applies.

 Introduces students to private and governmental funding sources.
 Demonstrates successful proposal and grant writing strategies.
 For interested upper-division students and Technical Writing emphases and minors.
-Lab access fee of $12 for computers applies.
+Lab access fee of $7 applies.

 Teaches web-based document design and other digital genres.
 Introduces HTML, CSS, and industry standard tools.
 Emphasizes rhetorical differences between digital and print documents and focuses on the collaborative and viral nature of web texts.
-Lab access fee of $12 for computers applies.
+Lab access fee of $7 applies.

 Introduces students to the literary conversation of appreciation and responsibility for our natural world and teaches them how to engage meaningfully in that conversation.
 Requires (1) extensive readings in literature of the natural world, including scientific, polemic, creative non-fiction, and fiction writing modes bearing on environmental stewardship and (2) a writing portfolio that includes polemic, creative non-fiction, fiction, and poetry.
 Includes discussion of assigned readings and workshopping of student manuscripts.
 Requires overnight wilderness field trips; students with disabilities will be accommodated on field trips.